 Conservative industry.
 Changes don’t come easily in such conservative industries as healthcare.
 This is one of the reasons why there’s a big gap between consumer interest (76%) and actual usage of telehealth applications (46%).
 From the very start, you will need to come up with a way to translate in-person care experience to digital.
 For example, if you plan to develop a telemedicine app for doctors, you need to keep in mind an existing workflow, understand how to integrate your application with it and see that it improves rather than complicates the care processes.

 Cost.
 High cost of development is another reason that have impeded a widespread roll-out of telemedicine before.
 When it comes to a multifunctional application with apps for doctors and patients and a backend, you can think of five-six digit figures.
 The pandemic, however, have played its part in solving this problem.
 The telehealth sector sees a huge influx of investment, both private and public.
 Recent $200M telehealth program by FCC is just one of many examples.

 Image credit: McKinsey

 Real success story that shows the benefits of a telemedicine app

-The best way to explain the worth of telemedicine apps is to show them on real examples.
-Focus on Lymphoma is one of few telehealth applications that have gained recognition among patients, researchers and care providers once it was out and won a series of awards including WebHealth Award Winning App and Best New Medical App on App Store.
+Perhaps the best way to explain how to make a telemedicine app that will be approved by healthcare professionals and patients is to tell a real success story.
+Focus on Lymphoma is one of few telehealth applications that have gained recognition among patients, researchers and care providers once it was out and won a series of awards including WebHealth Award-Winning App and Best New Medical App on App Store.